Key Takeaways

 Should I include cleaning supplies in the guest fee?
 Not recommended.
 Cleaning is an operational cost of property management, not a guest expense.
 Many platforms and markets consider cleaning supply charges unfair to guests.
 Include in nightly rate instead.

-- Weekly cleaning cost: $460
+- Weekly cleaning cost: ~$460

-- Per night cost: $460 ÷ 5 nights per cleaner = $92/night
+- Per booked-night cost: $460 ÷ ~4 nights ≈ $115/night

-- Build this into your ADR
+- Build this allocation into your ADR or charge it as a separate cleaning fee

 What if a guest damages something before checkout?
 Document damage before cleaning.
 Bill the guest’s security deposit for repairs.
 Professional cleaners report damage they discover.
 Have insurance that covers guest damage.